Backstage

 Use Cases

-Let developers create new deployments (e.g., preview or dev environments) directly from Backstage, backed by a Blueprint.
-Bluebricks ensures the correct provisioning workflow and applies environment policies.
+Let developers create new environments (e.g., preview or dev collections) directly from Backstage, backed by a Blueprint.
+Bluebricks ensures the correct provisioning workflow and applies collection policies.

-Teams can quickly see which deployments exist for a service, their status, last run results, and configuration—all from the Backstage service page.
+Teams can quickly see which environments exist for a service, their status, last run results, and configuration—all from the Backstage service page.

-Developers can adjust deployment properties (inputs, parameters, configuration) directly from Backstage, ensuring infrastructure changes flow through a consistent developer interface.
+Developers can adjust environment properties (inputs, parameters, configuration) directly from Backstage, ensuring infrastructure changes flow through a consistent developer interface.

 Click-Through to Bluebricks for Deep Analysis

 While Backstage gives a high-level view, deeper operations—approvals, logs, plan diffs, drift details—remain available in Bluebricks.
-One click jumps the user into the exact deployment context.
+One click jumps the user into the exact environment context.

 Integration Setup